Byron Hunt

-Byron Ray Hunt (born December 17, 1958) is an American former professional football linebacker in the National Football League (NFL) for the New York Giants.
+Byron Ray Hunt (born December 17, 1958) is an American former professional football player who was a linebacker in the National Football League (NFL) for the New York Giants.
 He was selected in the ninth round of the 1981 NFL draft.
-He played college football at Southern Methodist University.
+He played college football for the SMU Mustangs.

 Early life

 Hunt attended White Oak High School.
 He accepted a football scholarship from Southern Methodist University.

 Professional career

 Hunt was selected by the New York Giants in the ninth round (224th overall) of the 1981 NFL draft.

 In the seventh game of the 1982 season, he sacked Washington Redskins quarterback Joe Theismann, cracking Theismann's front teeth in half.

 In 1985, he started 11 games at left outside linebacker, opposite of Lawrence Taylor.
 He eventually was passed on the depth chart by Carl Banks.

 In the Week 10 game of 1986 season, the Philadelphia Eagles quarterback Ron Jaworski, tore a tendon on the little finger of his right as a result of a hit by Hunt.

 On September 15, 1988, he was released to make room for linebacker Johnie Cooks.

 In 1989, he signed as a free agent with the Detroit Lions.
 He was released on August 22, 1989.